git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

     * Use the arrow left and right to switch between the browser tabs
     * **Delete+touch knob**: Resets a filter to its default value
     * Press *Browse* again to Confirm the selection or *Shift+Browse* to Cancel.
+    * **Large Knob** (Push 3 only): Selects the previous/next result or filter item in the selected column.
+Pushing it works like the *Browse* button on the earlier models.
+Moving it left/right selects the previous/next filter/result column.
+     **Center Arrow button** (Push 3 only): Toggle between inserting a device before/after the currently selected one.

 8. **Master** - Press "Master" to enter
     * 8 edit knobs: Change volume, pan of master track and Cue Volume and Mix.
 Hold **Shift** for fine adjustments.